 If it’s your first time in Paris, make sure to visit these instagrammable spots in Paris.
 This city is undeniably one of the most popular places in the world.
 There are many reasons why Paris is popular.

 Its romanticised idea of the place makes it one of the top locations people visit during their first international trip.
-The food is also incredibly interesting, its riveting history and the fashion industry made this city even more famous.
+The food is also incredibly interesting, and its riveting history and the fashion industry have made this city even more famous.

 Spending a week in Paris sounds like an awful lot because it is.
 You are actually not going to spend 7 days just in Paris.
 During this time you can take day trips around the north of France.